Groton Chiropractic Care of Continued Back Pain after Back Surgery

 Chiropractic Care for FBSS

 Low back pain care with chiropractic is shown to be equally effective as physical therapy with no serious adverse side-effects.
 This review report goes on to say that “the decision to seek or to refer patients for chiropractic care should be based on patient preference and values.”
-(1) That is what evidence-based medicine is all about: seek out the best evidence from the research, pursue care from the back pain specialist who is clinically adept, and meet patient expectations and preferences.
-That’s what chiropractic research continues to do: produce the research and publish the outcomes for the public to decide what is best for dealing with their back pain.
+(1) That’s what evidence-based medicine is all about: seek out the best evidence from the research, pursue care from the back pain specialist who is clinically adept, and meet patient expectations and preferences.
+That is what chiropractic research continues to do: produce the research and publish the outcomes for the public to decide what is best for dealing with their back pain.

 Decision Making